Linear Cross-Lingual Mapping of Sentence Embeddings

 represents the fraction of the samples for which the cosine increased.

-The transformation $e \rightarrow \tilde{e}$ helps if dD and dC are positive (the higher the better), and if the fractions $fD$ and $fC$ are higher than $0.5$ (the higher the better).
+The transformation $e \rightarrow \tilde{e}$ helps if $dD$ and $dC$ are positive (the higher the better), and if the fractions $fD$ and $fC$ are higher than $0.5$ (the higher the better, for having an improvement in the majority of samples).
+The measures $dD$ and $fD$ should be of interest when matching of embeddings (e.g. search) is to be done by distance; the measures $dC$ and $fC$ are of interest for matching by cosine.
 Table \ref{tab:eval_tatoeba} shows that these conditions are satisfied for almost all cases.
-The only exception is the measure $fC$ for Italian in Flores dataset (less that half samples are improved).
-Noticeably, German gets the highest improvement.
+The only exception is the value of $fC$ for Italian ($it$) language in Flores dataset: here the cosine got improved for slightly less that half ($49.4\%$) of the samples.